SketchAssist: A Practical Assistant for Semantic Edits and Precise Local Redrawing: More Details of Data Generation

-\paragraph{Simulated Guidance Lines:} We first extract line art structure from a diverse collection of source sketches using the preprocessor provided in ControlNet~\cite{Zhang_2023_ICCV}, capturing the essential contours of the subject.
+\paragraph{Simulated Guidance Lines:} We first extract line art structure from a diverse collection of source sketches using the anime lineart preprocessor provided in ControlNet~\cite{Zhang_2023_ICCV}, capturing the essential contours of the subject.
 Based on these structural maps, we employ \emph{Stable Diffusion XL (SDXL)} combined with a \emph{line art-conditioned ControlNet} to synthesize the final guidance images.
 To emulate the imperfect quality of real hand-drawn hints, we incorporate prompt modifiers such as ``bad quality'' and ``sketch'', intentionally producing output lines with lower visual fidelity and jittery strokes.
 Crucially, this synthetic data construction introduces a domain gap between the rough guidance lines and the precise geometry of the original sketch.
-This forces the model to learn semantic correspondence rather than rigid pixel alignment, enabling it to robustly correct user stroke errors and spatial misalignments during inference. \paragraph{Mask Generation:} As described in the main text, body-part masks are detected using \emph{HumanArt}~\cite{ju2023human}, and object masks are obtained using \emph{Grounding Dino} and \emph{SAM2}.
+This forces the model to learn semantic correspondence rather than rigid pixel alignment, enabling it to robustly correct user stroke errors and spatial misalignments during inference.